HunterOrd/Flocking-Demo/README.md

 -GMTL zip has a floder named "gmtl".
 Put this floder into VC\include the same way as GLFW and GLEW.

+# Controls

+"w" - sets it to world view

+"e" - sets it to the O plane location

+"z" - rotates the camera around 90 degrees when centerd on the plane

+"mouse movements" - when the button is held will move the camera

+"N" - Zooms the camera out

+"M" - Zooms the camera in

+"A" - Turns off the global lighting

+"D" - Turns off the Diffuse lighting

 # Image credits

 -Middle Sphere: Saki from the anime Zombie Land Saga